 Hello and welcome to my academic website!

 I am an SNSF Professor of Political Science at the Department of Political Science and International Relations of the University of Geneva, where I work on a four-year research project on “A non-populist theory of direct democracy” (October 2018 – September 2022).
 A part of this project is a field experiment using sortition and deliberative democracy (demoscan).

-Until recently (April 2015- June 2018) I was a Senior Research Fellow and a Lecturer at the Department of Political Science of the University of Lucerne, where I worked on a three-year research project (“Racist voters and minority candidates.
+Previously (April 2015 – June 2018), I was a Senior Research Fellow and a Lecturer at the Department of Political Science of the University of Lucerne, where I worked on a three-year research project (“Racist voters and minority candidates.
 A normative puzzle and an empirical challenge with a focus on the Swiss case“) funded by the Swiss National Science Foundation (SNSF-Ambizione grant).
-Previously I was a Senior Research Fellow at the Centre for Democracy Studies Aarau (ZDA), University of Zurich (2009-2015).
-I have been a Visiting Lecturer (Lehrbeauftragter / chargé de cours) at the universities of Fribourg, Geneva, Lausanne, Lucerne, Sarajevo, Zurich and ETH Zurich, where I have taught political theory and comparative politics, with a special focus on issues related to justice and democracy in multicultural societies.
+Before that I was a Senior Research Fellow at the Centre for Democracy Studies Aarau (ZDA), University of Zurich (2009-2015).
+I held visiting lectureships (Lehrbeauftragter / chargé de cours) at the universities of Fribourg, Geneva, Lausanne, Lucerne, Sarajevo, Zurich and ETH Zurich, where I taught political theory and comparative politics, with a special focus on issues related to justice and democracy in multicultural societies.
 Between 2014 and 2018 I was affiliated as a visiting researcher with the KU Leuven in the context of the European FP7 project “Mobility and Inclusion in Multilingual Europe MIME” with a research project on linguistic justice.

 My research interests focus on challenges to democracy in divided societies.
 Combining the approaches of political theory and comparative politics, I have been working on topics such as group representation, quotas, multiculturalism, nationalism, institutional engineering, electoral systems, federalism, linguistic justice, direct democracy, and discrimination.